radiantlogic-v8/documentation-new/documentation/tuning/tuning-limits.md

 ### Anonymous

 An anonymous user is a client who connects anonymously (no username or password) to the RadiantOne service.
-To enable checking for this category of user, check the Enable Access Checking option in the Anonymous section of the Per User Category sub-section.
+To enable checking for this category of user, toggle on the ACCESS CHECKING option in the Anonymous section.
 Enter a number for the maximum bind operations that anonymous users are allowed to perform.
 Also enter a number for the maximum number of operations per checking interval they are allowed to issue.
 Any parameters that are set to 0 have no limits applied.
 The restrictions checking interval dictates the number of seconds the server should wait before determining if these thresholds are reached.

 ### Authenticated Users

 An authenticated user encompasses any client who successfully authenticates no matter which group they are a member of.
-To enable checking for this category of users, check the Enable Access Checking option in the Authenticated Users section of the Per User Category sub-section.
+To enable checking for this category of users, toggle on the ACCESS CHECKING option in the Authenticated Users section.
 Enter a number for the maximum bind operations that authenticated users are allowed to perform.
 Also enter a number for the maximum number of operations per checking interval they are allowed to issue.
 Any parameters that are set to 0 have no limits applied.
 The restrictions checking interval dictates the number of seconds the server should wait before determining if these thresholds are reached.

 ### Special Users Group

-Special Users are anyone who successfully binds and is a member of the special user group defined on the Classic Control Panel > Server Front End > Administration section.
-To enable checking for this category of users, check the Enable Access Checking option in the Special Users Group section in the Per User Category sub-section.
+Special Users are anyone who successfully binds and is a member of the special user group defined here.
+To enable checking for this category of users, toggle on the ACCESS CHECKING option in the Special Users Group section.
 Enter a number for the maximum bind operations that users in the Special Users Group are allowed to perform.
 Also enter a number for the maximum number of operations per checking interval they are allowed to issue.
 Any parameters that are set to 0 have no limits applied.
 The restrictions checking interval dictates the number of seconds the server should wait before determining if these thresholds are reached.

 ## Backends